Title: Student Discrimination, Discriminatory Harassment, Retaliation and Sexual Misconduct Complaint Procedure

 - how to report, and

-- Where the respondent is a degree candidate at the university, the reporting party is encouraged to consult with the Dean of Students concerning the respondent’s intended date of graduation and to file a report in a timely manner to avoid loss of authority over the student due to graduation.
+E. Timing of Reports.
+There is no time limit to invoking this procedure provided the university has jurisdiction over the respondent (Section IV(F)).
+The university encourages reporting misconduct as soon as possible in order to maximize the university’s ability to respond promptly and effectively.
+Where the respondent is a degree candidate at the university, the complainant is encouraged to consult with the Dean of Students concerning the respondent’s intended date of graduation and to file a formal complaint in a timely manner to avoid loss of authority over the student due to graduation.
 In no circumstances will the university permit an impending graduation to compromise the processes for resolution.

 The standards for finding a violation of criminal law are different from the standards for finding a violation of university policy.
 This means that conduct may violate university policies even if it is not a crime or law enforcement agencies lack sufficient evidence of a crime and therefore decline to prosecute.